arispelgremory/Silsilat/README.md

 We leverage HTS to tokenize gold-backed Ar-Rahnu financing into fungible digital assets that represent real-world collateral.
 This service is critical for Silsilat Finance because it provides native compliance features (freeze/unfreeze), programmable supply management (mint/burn), and ultra-low transaction costs ($0.001 per transfer).
 For micro-entrepreneurs and cooperatives operating on thin margins, HTS's predictable fee structure ensures that tokenizing their gold collateral remains economically viable while maintaining full Shariah compliance through transparent, auditable on-chain records.
 The ability to associate tokens with accounts ensures controlled distribution, while wipe functionality provides necessary safeguards for regulatory compliance.

 ### Hedera Consensus Service (HCS)
 We chose HCS for immutable logging of all critical financing events—collateral pledges, repayments, token issuance, and transfers.
-Each transaction in the Ar-Rahnu lifecycle is timestamped and recorded on an immutable topic, creating an auditable trail that satisfies both Shariah compliance requirements and investor due diligence needs.
+Each transaction in the Ar-Rahnu lifecycle is timestamped and recorded on an immutable topic, creating an auditable trail that satisfies both AI risk and compliance requirements and investor due diligence needs.
 HCS's $0.0001 per message cost makes it economically feasible to log every micro-transaction, ensuring complete transparency without pricing out small-scale operations.
 This immutable record builds trust among stakeholders—from micro-entrepreneurs seeking financing to investors providing liquidity—by proving that every gold-backed token is traceable to real collateral.

+### Hedera Smart Contract Service (HSCS)
+We use HSCS to power our automated liquidity pool mechanics.
+Smart contracts manage token minting, redemption, and yield distribution for the LQT token, ensuring every transaction follows encoded into immutable logic.
+When a pawnshop tokenizes gold collateral, the smart contract automatically validates policy constraints, executes liquidity release, and records the transaction on the Hedera Consensus Service.
+This eliminates the need for intermediaries, guarantees trustless settlement, and prevents manipulation of rates or timing.
+HSCS ensures the liquidity pool operates transparently, efficiently.

 **Key Transactions Used:**
 - `TokenMintTransaction` - Create new tokens representing newly pledged gold collateral